 You are scheduled for surgery.
-You’ll receive medication called anesthesia to keep you from feeling pain during the surgery.
+You’ll receive medicine called anesthesia to keep you from feeling pain during the surgery.
 This sheet explains steps you may need to take to prepare for anesthesia.

-Your doctor may send you to have certain tests before your procedure.
+Your healthcare provider may send you to have certain tests before your procedure.
 These may include:

 Blood tests.
 These help show how anesthesia may affect you.

 Electrocardiography (ECG or EKG).
 This helps show how your heart is working.

 Chest X-ray.
 This image helps show the health of your heart and lungs.

 In the weeks before your surgery:

 Tell your healthcare provider and anesthesia provider what medicines you take.
 This includes aspirin, other over-the-counter medicines, herbs, and vitamins.
 Be sure to mention if you take illegal drugs.
 (This will be kept confidential.)
 Giving this information helps to keep you safe.

 You may be told to change certain medicines you take.
 Or you may be told to stop taking medicines for a certain amount of time.

 Mention how much alcohol you drink and if you smoke.
 Also mention whether you’re allergic to any medicines.